Add to MyChemicals Print Friendly Page

 First Aid

-Move victim to fresh air.
-Call 911 or emergency medical service.
-Give artificial respiration if victim is not breathing.
-Administer oxygen if breathing is difficult.
-Remove and isolate contaminated clothing and shoes.
-Clothing frozen to the skin should be thawed before being removed.
-In case of contact with liquefied gas, thaw frosted parts with lukewarm water.
+Refer to the "General First Aid" section.
+Specific First Aid: Clothing frozen to the skin should be thawed before being removed.
+In case of contact with liquefied gas, only medical personnel should attempt thawing frosted parts.
 In case of burns, immediately cool affected skin for as long as possible with cold water.
 Do not remove clothing if adhering to skin.
-Keep victim warm and quiet.
-Ensure that medical personnel are aware of the material(s) involved and take precautions to protect themselves.
-(ERG, 2008)
+(ERG, 2024)

 Physical Properties